singpath/event-monitor/README.md

 ## TODO

-1. Add logging messages;
+1. Add more logging messages;
-2. update ranking;
-3. update all participant progress and ranking every hours (in case some student forget to report new badges);
+2. update all participant progress and ranking every hours (in case some student forget to report new badges);
-4. add docker image.
+3. add docker image.